xitrum-framework/glekko/README.rst

 Cluster
 -------

-Glokka can run in Akka non-cluster mode (local or remote).
-While developing, you can run Akka in local mode, then later config Akka to run in cluster mode.
+Glekko can run in Pekko non-cluster mode (local or remote).
+While developing, you can run Pekko in local mode, then later config Pekko to run in cluster mode.

-In cluster mode, Glokka uses
+In cluster mode, Glekko uses
-`Akka's Cluster Singleton Pattern <https://doc.akka.io/docs/akka/current/cluster-singleton.html>`_ to maintain an actor that stores the name -> actorRef lookup table.
+`Pekko's Cluster Singleton Pattern <https://pekko.apache.org/docs/pekko/current/cluster-singleton.html>`_ to maintain an actor that stores the name -> actorRef lookup table.

-Akka config file for a node should look like ``config_example/application.conf`` (note ``MyClusterSystem`` in the source code example above and in the config file).
+Pekko config file for a node should look like ``config_example/application.conf`` (note ``MyClusterSystem`` in the source code example above and in the config file).